AnFengDe/jcc_chain3/README.md

-# MOAC JavaScript API version 0.1.23.
+# MOAC JavaScript API version 0.1.24.

 This is the [MOAC](https://github.com/MOACChain/moac-core) compatible JavaScript API which implements the Generic JSON RPC spec as described in the Chain3.md.
 It's available on npm as a node module, for bower and component as an embeddable js and as a meteor.js package.

+This repository is a maintained continuation for internal dependency needs.
+The upstream project has been largely inactive for years; we have applied security-related fixes in our fork.
+To avoid name conflicts with the original package and ensure we can publish updates, the package name is `jcc_chain3`.

 chain3 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by